peterszombati/xapi-node/README.md

 # xapi-node

-This project is made possible to get data from market, execute order or limit orders with NodeJS through WebSocket connection
+This project is made possible to get data from Forex market, execute market or limit order with NodeJS through WebSocket connection

 This module may can be used for [X-Trade Brokers](https://www.xtb.com/en) xStation5 accounts